GregHilston/Code-Foo/Challenges/challenge_5_recipe_hunter/README.md

 Food allergies are becoming more problematic ever year.
 Your task is to write a small program to help find recipes that would be safe to eat with a given set of allergies.
 For this challenge you'll be reaching out to a free and public API called "Recipe Puppy".

+To read more about Recipe Puppy's API, see [here](http://www.recipepuppy.com/about/api/)

+_Note: You will not need to use the `i` or `p` parameter for this challenge.
+Only the `q` parameter will be needed_

 ## Input description

 Your input will be a search query, like "candy", and a list of allergens, like ["peanut"].